 Scarce opportunities in future- In many families Engineering, medical or law are considered as conventional career choices which makes the exams even more daunting as failure is not an option for such students.
 Some students who are not able to make it to the cut off marks might have to pick another profession while others might have to settle for Tier 2 colleges.

-How to help students get rid of stress?
+How to help students get rid of competitive exams stress?

 Aptitude Tests- There are many students who know from a young age what they would want to become.
 Then there is the majority that might not have clarity as to what career path they would like to pursue and in this confusion they might adhere to their parent’s directions or follow the crowd and opt for conventional career courses which they might not be cut out for.
 In order to achieve that clarity and also be aware of our potentials, talents and capabilities, it might be beneficial to seek the guidance of a career counselor or take aptitude tests.
 This would aid in the decision making process for a fruitful career.